 - Frequent employee turnover presents difficulty in maintaining employee cybersecurity training.
 When the training schedule falls behind, the company’s exposure to cybersecurity threats increases.

 While circumstances may prevent a significant reduction of employee turnover rate, your business needs to remain aware of the increased data breach risk this situation imposes.
 You can then respond in ways to limit reduce exposure.

 You can reduce your company’s exposure to emerging cybersecurity threats by updating your Network Security Services software as newer versions become available.
 Companies can make this process more efficient using dynamic real-time updates as described in a previous CIS blog post ‘x’.

 A company’s exposure window to permanent data loss expands between data backup events.
 Automating data backup at frequent intervals reduces exposure to permanent data loss in the event of a cyber-attack.

 The type of data backup also affects the risk of permanent data loss when a data breach occurs.
-For example, data backed up to drives that reside in the primary network carries greater risk of permanent loss than data backed up to a source independent of the primary network.
+For example, data backed up to drives that reside in the primary network carry a greater risk of permanent loss than data backed up to a source independent of the primary network.